3 new COVID-19 cases in Southeast Idaho - Local News 8

 SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has three new confirmed cases.

-There are two new cases in Bannock County and one in Franklin County.
+There is one new case in Bannock County, one in Caribou County and one in Franklin County.

-• The patient is a female in her 60s from Bannock County.
-She is home recovering.
+• The patient is a male in his 20s from Bannock County.
+He is home recovering.
 The case is considered community transmission.

-• The patient is a male in his 60s from Bannock County.
-He is home recovering.
+• The patient is a female in her 60s from Caribou County.
+She is home recovering.
 The case is considered community transmission.

 SIPH will continue to monitor the situation closely and is working with the Idaho Department of Health and Welfare, city and county leaders, schools, emergency management, healthcare providers, and our community at large to help prevent the spread of this virus.